IBM/watson-discovery-ui/doc/source/openshift.md

 ## 6. Run the application

 * From the OpenShift or OKD UI, under `Applications` -> `Routes` you will see your app.
-Click on the `Hostname`to see your Watson Discovery News app in action.
+Click on the `Hostname`to see your Watson Discovery UI app in action.
 * Save this URL.

 [![return](https://raw.githubusercontent.com/IBM/pattern-utils/master/deploy-buttons/return.png)](https://github.com/IBM/watson-discovery-ui#deployment-options)